 Despite often being confused with a fedora, a trilby is a different type of hat.
 Made from tweed or straw, the Trilby features a smaller brim and taller crown than the fedora, meaning you can wear it from spring to autumn.
 Wear the trilby at the back of your head, instead of pulled forward to protect your face.
 It is a statement fashion piece rather than a functional hat.
 They are the hats of choice for boy band members, such as Justin Timberlake, as well as members of the upper class, and are frequently spotted at horse racing events around the world.

-The bowler hat is one of the most iconic items of British style, made famous by notable actors such as Charlie Chaplin, Curly Howard and John Cleese.
+The bowler hat is one of the most iconic items of British style, made famous by notable actors such as Charlie Chaplin, Curly Howard, and John Cleese.
 It is a hard, felt hat with a narrow brim and is also commonly known as a derby.
-This hat is a favourite of the upper, middle, and working class alike, but we would steer clear of wearing it casually.
-Try out this trend with double-breasted suits, tailored pants, dress shoes, a vintage Corvette or a British accent.
+This hat is a favorite of the upper, middle, and working class alike, but we would steer clear of wearing it casually.
+Try out this trend with double-breasted suits, tailored pants, dress shoes, a vintage Corvette, or a British accent.
 That type of thing.

-Emerging in the 19th century, these old school caps have made a big come back in the 2000s.
-A newsboy hat is similar to the flat cap.
-These round and full caps have panels and a button on top attaching the front of the hat to the brim.
-Gracing the heads of many affluent men and women, fashion houses have embraced the traditional men’s caps.
+Emerging in the 19th century, these old-school caps have made a big comeback in the 2000s.
+A newsboy hat is similar to a flat cap.
+These round and full caps have panels and a button on top, attaching the front of the hat to the brim.
+Gracing the heads of many affluent men and women, fashion houses have embraced traditional men’s caps.
 Many high street retailers also stock newsboy or baker boy caps.

 Popular among celebrities and television characters, flat caps come from humble roots.
 The flat cap was once typically worn by chimney sweepers and farmers.
 These stylish pieces of headwear come in wool, tweed or cotton.
 For extra warmth and comfort, these stiff-brimmed rounded caps are lined.
 Flat caps look best when paired with a smart casual style for a touch of charm.